ISISComputingGroup/ibex_developers_manual/Reflectometry-Geometry-Components.md

 - `can_define_axis_position_as`: True if the axis can have its position defined as something else
 - `autosaved_value`: The value last read from autosave for this axis

 There are two sorts of axes, `DirectAxis` and the `BeamPathCalcAxis`.
-The `DirectAxis` overrides the methods above to set there is no transform between relative and displacement values.
+The `DirectAxis` defines the methods above such that there is no transform between relative and displacement values.
 The `BeamPathCalcAxis` uses the methods from the `TrackingBeamPathCalc` to calculate the various values.
-The axis pointing to the methods is not as clean as it should be; but it is unclear exactly how it should change.
+The axis object for tracking case points to the methods needed so is not as clean as it should be; but it is unclear exactly how it should change.

 In general a component is made from multiple axes and can respond to changes in those axes, the bench component does this for instance.
 The bench component has 3 user parameters height, angle and seesaw and these drives three drivers front jack, rear jack and slide.
 All of these changeable values are axes.
-To make this work the component monitors the  monitors for changes in the values and transforms the user parameters to the motor axes for set points and vice versa for read backs.
+To make this work the component listen for changes to the values and transform the value applying then to the other set of axes.
+E.g. if the jack motor moves the position is transformed to the height, angle and seesaw user parameters.

 The `InBeamManager` is used to coordinate whether a component is in the beam based on all of its axes.
 This can either be set from a user parameter in which case user axes get set or it can read from the motor axes for the readbacks.
+A component is out of the beam only if all its motors are at their out of beam positions.

 The most complicated component is the `ThetaComponent` this has two beam calcs one for the readback `BeamPathCalcThetaRBV` and one for the setpoint `BeamPathCalcThetaSP`.
 The setpoint simply reflects the beam when it reaches the virtual sample point whereas the read back needs to calculate the angle of the component that it is pointed at.